-Trustpilot provides consumers who have had a genuine buying or service experience with the opportunity to instantly share their opinion by writing a review.
+Trustpilot gives consumers the opportunity to instantly share their opinion by writing a review about their experience with a business.

 This infographic is a simplified overview of the review journey on Trustpilot.